jds691/CI553-CW-miniStore/README.md

+> [!IMPORTANT]
+> This project was developed with IntelliJ IDEA 2024.3.1.1 and should be used for marking and debugging.
+Functionality with other IDE applications are not guaranteed but the build instructions are included regardless.

 ###### CI553-miniStore, release for the 2024-CI553 cohort.
 ###### This is a deliberately convoluted legacy codebase for the CI553 coursework.
 ###### This version was simplified from catshop system of the previous year CW.